How To Get Your Health Goals Back On Track

 3. Incorporate positive mantras into your program.

 I’ve struggled with body image issues for as long as I can remember.
-Since I was in middle school, I always associated health and weight loss goals as something negative, something to be ashamed of, instead of as a way to improve your overall well-being.
+Since I was in middle school, I always associated health goals as something to be ashamed of, instead of as a way to improve your overall well-being.
 A few months ago, I decided to flip the switch on that mindset by giving myself motivational notes to wake up to each morning.
 These quotes and messages give me a positive affirmation to focus on throughout the day, and remind me of how far I’ve come.
 The notes were so successful for me that they even went viral on the Whole30 Instagram page! 🙂 I try to create new words of encouragement for myself each and every month.

 4. Hide the scale.